 - Students opting to complete E-Advising should have an academic plan in mind and simply need their advising pin lifted.

-- All sections of the E-Advising worksheet must be complete with the student’s name in the student’s signature section.
-Please follow these instructions on how to sign a PDF.
+- All sections of the E-Advising form must be complete or the form will be denied.
+Type the student’s name in the student signature section.

-- Your E-Advising worksheet will not be accepted if you do not follow these instructions.
+- Your E-Advising form will not be accepted if you do not follow these instructions.

 - Group Advising is conducted when advisers are invited to attend select engineering courses to review the core and engineering curriculum.